MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCustomPolicyPackage.md

 ## DESCRIPTION

 This cmdlet creates a custom policy package.
 It allows the admin to create their own policy packages for the tenant.
-For more information on policy packages and the policy types available, please review https://learn.microsoft.com/MicrosoftTeams/manage-policy-packages.
+For more information on policy packages and the policy types available, see [Managing policy packages in Teams](https://learn.microsoft.com/MicrosoftTeams/manage-policy-packages).

 ## EXAMPLES